Arabs and Muslims Own Black Slaves in Five African Countries

 Slavery exists on every continent, and there are several forms of slavery, including debt bondage, forced labor, sex slavery, and so on.
-But the sort of human bondage most familiar to Americans is chattel slavery — where a person is the wholly-owned, voiceless property of another.
+But the sort of human bondage most familiar to Americans is chattel slavery — where a person is the wholly-owned property of another.

 Unlike in debt bondage, the slave cannot pay a debt and be freed; unlike in sex slavery, a chattel slave, even after his or her most “useful” years, is typically not set free.
 One can be beaten, bought, inherited, sold, raped, even rented.
+Any children resulting from rape by the master are his also his property.
 It is the worst type of slavery.

 And just like the other forms slavery can take, chattel bondage still happens in the world today — particularly in Africa.

-Today, between 1.8 and 2.1 million black men, women, and children are still bought, owned, sold, and traded by Arab and Muslim masters in five African countries.
+Today, an estimate of between 529,000 and 869,000* black men, women, and children are still bought, owned, sold, and traded by Arab and Muslim masters in five African countries.

 In Algeria, Sub-Saharan Africans fleeing violence and poverty for Europe are enslaved by Algerian Arabs as they try to cross the Mediterranean.
 Today, according to the Global Slavery Index, around 106,000 black Africans are estimated to be enslaved.

-Migrant women, but also children (both male and female), risk being forced into sexual slavery, while men perform unskilled labor for little or no pay.
+Migrant women, but also children (both male and female), risk being forced into sexual slavery, while men perform unskilled labor.
 Such enslavement of black migrants is generally a surprise condition for being smuggled to Europe — though, unlike typical debt bondage, traffickers are not obliged to release the enslaved once their debt is somehow paid.
 Those who avoid slavery are also subjected to virulent Arab racism, further marginalizing the already destitute.